ohzecodes/Mock-Restaurant-with-2FA/README.md

 ## Overview

+This project is for a restaurant that is underwater, Customers can use the restaurant by airplane, ship, or Teleporting.
 This was a final project for the Web Development II Course.
 This Course covered PHP as a programing language and web development trifecta (HTML,JS,CSS).
-The project **does not** require to create a two factor authentication.
-This is a feature that was implemented later.
+Even though this project **did not** require to create a two factor authentication, I did it anyways.

 ### Prerequisites

-1. PHP based file hosting that suppports `mail()` function for sending out email.
+1. PHP based file hosting that suppports `mail()` function used for 2FA.
-2. Have nodejs and npm installed for building the project
+2. Have nodejs and npm installed for building the project.

 ### Purpose